snowPu/ngx-beautiful-charts/README.md

 Please star this repository if you like it :)

-Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation!
+Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation and [live demo](https://stackblitz.com/edit/ngx-beautiful-charts-demo) to see how charts look!

 ## Install via NPM